 Crowdfunding for a Business Startup: Validation

-A very good way for startup businesses to know whether people would purchase the product they are offering is via crowdfunding.
+A very good way for startups to know whether people would purchase their product, is via crowdfunding.
 There is no better way to validate a product than to see whether individuals will take out their money and pay for something that does not exist yet.

-If you find that people are willing to do this, then you know that as a small business you have a product that solves a real-world problem.
+If you find the people are willing to do this, then you know that you have a product that solves a real-world problem.

-Crowdfunding for your startup business also makes it easier to improve a product you are launching, as you can receive feedback from all your investors, customers can ask questions that can lead to product breakthroughs.
+Crowdfunding for your startup business also makes it easier to improve a product you are launching.
+This is because you can receive feedback about your product or service.
 Any information gathered during your campaign helps lay the foundation of your business for the future.
-Crowdfunding for a business startup also helps build up a community of people who will follow product development from start to finish.
+Crowdfunding for a business startup also helps build up a community of people.
+This community will follow product development from start to finish.

 Crowdfunding for a Business Startup: Low Risk

-Its easier for small business owners to obtain capital to grow as a business when they crowdfund for their business startup, without any of the risks that would come from obtaining a bank loan or putting up your belongings as a collateral.
+Its easier for small business owners to obtain capital to grow as a business when they crowdfund.

 Crowdfunding validates the market, making it so that small business owners and investors do not have to worry about taking on much risk as they do not have to dump their savings into a business venture that does not have any impact in the market.